kratuvid/asm-hex-dec/README.md

-# asm-hex-dec
+# hexdec
-Convert a hexadecimal to decimal and vice versa.
+Converts a hexadecimal number from stdin to decimal and vice versa.
 Just to learn assembly